 Speakers

 We are very proud to present our top-level speakers and workshop leaders from academia, government, large cap organisations, big tech and the startup world.
-Learn from the best how to to become happier and more productive as individuals, organizations and societies!
+Learn from the best how to become happier and more productive as individuals, organizations and societies!

 Micael Dahlen